Click here to see the video of our Spruce Goose model in flight.

 In addition, a Bell Jet Ranger III helicopter with a nose-mounted, gyro-stabilized film camera, was airborne to shadow the huge model at close range.
 It provided additional aerial footage from several unique camera angles during the flight.

-Billy Hemple was the pilot for the Aero Telemetry Spruce Goose.
+Billy Hemple was the pilot for the Aero Telemetry Spruce Goose model.
 The Aero Telemetry version of the Hughes H4 Hercules flying boat performed several close flybys that were simply breathtaking to watch, and provided the film cameras with spectacular aerial shots.

 As a fitting testimony to how instrumental the Aero Telemetry flyable models really were; shots of our H4 Hercules flying were featured in both the theatrical and television trailers for the movie The Aviator.